 “If you want,” said his father, “And I do plan on sleeping in tomorrow morning, you can try to build one with the slim dowels I have in the garage I usually use for cooking barbecue.
 Those and some left-over fabric from your mother should get you going.”
 Tim’s father glanced to his loving wife, and she said, “Oh sure, Honey, I have a sack of extra fabric for quilting in the side closet you are welcome to.”

 Tim thought about it; he almost did not want to make the kite, simply because they said he could, wondered of his own mind.
 He noticed they did not again mention yard duty.
 “Okay if I try to make the kite tonight and sweep up the leaves in the morning?”
 “Sure,” said his father, “And, as the weather will probably permit, we can go to the park and fly your new kite tomorrow afternoon.”
 Young Tim was so excited he nearly left before eating the hamburger steak and mashed potatoes before him, as he had made sure to eat the lemon-butter broccoli first.
 There would have been no getting away with skipping out on that.
+Even if vegetables were not his usual first choice, the broccoli was not so bad, after all.

 The meal was great and Tim politely relayed this information to his mom and thanked her and proceeded to the garage.
 He found the yard-long barbies and broke and tied them into a rectangular box-like structure just like he saw on a TV show one time that involved Japanese origami kites.
 He went and found some scissors and the fabric and went back into the garage.
 Young Timothy selected the most beautiful fabric, two separate partial sheets.
 One was dark orange with small green and yellow flowers; the other sheet was bright orange-yellow with purple and blue flowers resembling birds of paradise.

-Fully constructed, Tim brought the magnificent kite to his bedside, as it was nearing ten.
+Fully constructed, Tim brought the magnificent kite to his bedside, as it was nearing 10 pm.
 His brother and his sister were already asleep; Tim went and checked on his parents before saying his prayers and turning in with his amazing new kite by his bedside.
 In the middle of the night, Tim awoke and could have sworn he saw his kite floating a foot above the ground, as if it were dreaming of being in the sky.
 The boy discounted the notion.
 Surely he was dreaming; he went back to sleep until just before daybreak.

 Upon dawn, Tim marveled over the kite as if he had never seen it before, totally impressed with its construction, durability, and overall aesthetics.
 He left it there; showered and changed; brushed his teeth; ate a biscuit and drank some juice; and proceeded to go sweep the leaves.

 A chore it was, for the wind was strong and nearly constant.
 Timothy swept the entire yard, five sacks full of leaves in total.
 It was noon and his mother called him in for a bologna sandwich and glass of milk.
 She thanked him for sweeping up the yard, commending his efforts.
 His father woke up, showered and changed, ate, and inspected Tim’s kite.
 “Impressive construction,” said Walter, Tim’s father.
-“Thank you,” said Tim, and they drove with the kite to the park, telling Mrs. Wellington “Goodbye, I love you, We’ll be back soon.”
+“Thank you,” said Tim, and they drove with the kite to the park, telling Mrs. Wellington “Goodbye, I love you, and we’ll be back soon.”
 She waved and blew them kisses as they departed.

 Tim and Walter stood about thirty-five yards apart from each other, the wonderful kite in Walter’s hands, his eyes on Tim.
 Tim assessed the flow of wind, deemed it an adequate constant for their endeavors.
 “Do you have a good hold on the string?” asked Tim’s father.
 “I think I have it.”
 “I will count to three and throw it into a rising gust.”
 “Okay.”

-Walter counted slowly aloud to three and, while allowing the kite to catch the drag of the wind, slowly letting it go to float into the air.
+Walter counted slowly aloud to three and, while allowing the kite to catch the drag of the wind, slowly let it go to float into the air.
 An astonishing amusement to young Tim, the kite (possibly magical) rose from ground level and climbed in the wind with semi-chaotic grace.
 Tim pulled left then right, carefully, and guided the kite into the air, higher and higher, until it was about twenty yards above the ground.
 “Let out some string,” called Walter, and Tim carefully let string from his hands, about six inches at a time.
 The flying kite amazed Walter.
 “We got it up there,” he exclaimed.
 Tim was happy and impressed, too, and saw to it that he got the kite to about fifty yards above the ground before keeping it there in close to the same position.

 Many could see the kite swaying gently far above the field, and Walter began walking back to Tim.
 “The wind is getting stronger,” said Tim, using his strength to hold the string; “The string may break.”
 “Keep hold of it,” said Walter, as he was walking back to Tim, eyes on the kite.
 Tim wrapped the string around his hands to hold it well; his father would be there any second to take hold of the line.
 Just as Tim felt confident he could keep the kite in the air and the line from breaking, his feet left the ground.

 Walter saw Tim lifting into the air and dove to catch him.
-Walter hit the ground belly first and Tim floated higher into the air.
+Walter hit the ground belly first, and Tim floated higher into the air.
 “Let go of the string,” said Walter, but Tim held on to it.
 By the time he could have unwound his hands, he would be over twenty feet above the ground.
 The kite rose into the wind, as did Tim.
 Walter panicked and ran to his car, only to notice he locked the keys inside.

 “Hey mister,” said a young woman with a pink Volkswagen Beetle, “Hop in and we’ll follow him if we can.”
 Walter ran over and got into her car, as Tim soared high above them in a direction away from the park, towards the city.